-The school will maintain written records of concerns, discussions and decisions made, and the reasons for those decisions, about children (noting the date, event and action taken), even when there is no need to refer the matter immediately.
-If the latter is the case, the school's record-keeping will include and explanation of why it was considered that the threshold for referral was not met.
+All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing even when there is no need to refer the matter immediately.
+If the latter is the case, the school's record-keeping will include an explanation of why it was considered that the threshold for referral was not met.